-To plan, organize, direct and manage the activities of an Information Technology operation including the operations of the computer network, systems analysis and development or acquisition, and computer installations and support; to coordinate activities of the Information Technology operations with other divisions and departments; and to provide highly complex staff assistance to assigned management.
+To plan, organize, direct, and manage the assigned operational unit and teams within the Department of Information Technology or within a County department, including the operations of the computer network, systems analysis and development, acquisition or implementation, and computer installations and support; to coordinate technology initiatives between the Department of Information Technology with other County departments and/or divisions; and to provide highly complex staff assistance to assigned management.

 The Manager level recognizes positions that provide full line and functional management responsibility for a division or program area within a department.

 SUPERVISION RECEIVED AND EXERCISED